 - Not be either the father or the mother of the candidate.

 The tradition of taking a new name at Confirmation emphasises the new identity of a Christian being called to witness to their faith.
 People are encouraged to take the name of a saint or a person from the Bible who inspires them in some way.

 The oil used is called the Oil of Chrism.
 It is olive oil mixed with balsam that is blessed by the bishop and priests of the diocese in the Cathedral at the ‘Chrism Mass’ on Holy Thursday.
 The Sacrament is conferred with the anointing with this ‘Oil of Chrism’ on the forehead as the Bishop says ‘Be sealed with the gifts of the Holy Spirit’.

-Thursday 2nd June – Carrig N.S. & Parish Preparation Programme
+Saturday 20th May – Crinkill N.S.
+Killeen N.S & Parish Preparation Programme